-This gallery shines the spotlight on how the people of Singapore coped with daily life and responded with grit and resourcefulness to the Japanese Occupation, a period of great adversity and abject scarcity.
-It celebrates their resilience, tenacity, resourcefulness and self-reliance; values that remain important and relevant today.
-Snapshots of these past lives are presented in an immersive cityscape of crumbling walls, evocative of the uncertain and shattered world these survivors of the war endured.
+This gallery shines the spotlight on how the people of Singapore coped with daily life and responded with grit and tenacity to the Japanese Occupation.
+It celebrates their resilience, resourcefulness and self-reliance – values that still underpin the core of Singapore’s society today.
+Snapshots of these memories are presented in an immersive setting of crumbling walls, evocative of the uncertain and shattered world our war survivors endured.

-But amid the devastation, hope remained.
-The gallery’s concluding section presents stories and artefacts that celebrate courage, hope and love in a period marked by fear, hardship and oppression.
+Nevertheless, amid the desperation, hope remained.
+As you walk through the backroom of the gallery, you will find stories and artefacts that bear testament to courage, hope and love in a period marked by fear, hardship and oppression.